JonathanRivas457/JavaASTParser/README.md

 Input Method
 - In order to run the parser on multiple ASTs, refer to the input.json file format.
 The file consists of a series of AST json files that will be parsed sequentially and at the end of the program the data is dumped into another json file (refer to data.json).
+- Also note that you must download the documenation used to have the parser generate descriptions.
+Documentation can be downloaded from the documentation.